imsjp/poe-tools/content/docs/builds/index.md

 ## Example of a Class

 Here is [an example of a build guide](https://www.pathofexile.com/forum/view-thread/2866127) you may come across on the forums.

 It is a beginner guide written by the player Remi for a Ranger class in Patch 3.16 that focuses on the Toxic Rain skill.

-The ascendancy under the Ranger class is Deadeye.
+The ascendancy within the Ranger class is Deadeye.

 The build is "all content viable" with in-depth information and covers common questions a player might have while playing the build from level 1 to 100.

 ## Path of Building Note

 Many guides on the forums and around the internet will include a pastebin link for you to import to an external tool called Path of Building.

 Remi's Toxic Rain guide is no exception.
 Path of Building (PoB) allows players to view the game's entire skill tree and simulate their skill points and in-game equipment to calculate possible damage.

 This allows build guide makers to show players where to allocate their skill points and avoid confusion.

-The [Path of Building](/docs/pathofbuilding) section of this guide will cover how to install Path of Building and how to import builds with their pastebin links.
+The [Path of Building](/docs/pathofbuilding) section of this site will cover how to install Path of Building and how to import builds with their pastebin links.